terabin/Gemini/README.md

 # Gemini [![Build Status](https://travis-ci.org/revam/Gemini.svg)](https://travis-ci.org/revam/Gemini)
 Original source code by ForeverZer0 and Zeus81 found at http://www.gdunlimited.net/forums/topic/7724-gemini-script-editor/.

-Terms of use of source-code set by ForeverZer0 (found under Download at post-link above)
+Terms of use set by ForeverZer0 (found under Download at link above)
 > Do to a lack of time to fix bugs, and for the benefit of others, I am open-sourcing Gemini, and I welcome anyone with knowledge of .NET to fix/add anything they wish, under the following conditions, which I respectfully ask be followed:
 > - Gemini is to remain non-commercial
 > - Original credit is to be given, although feel free to add yourself for any changes that are made